MA

 My recent research activities include Caribbean Literature and diaspora, women’s writing, Feminist perspectives, Black presence in Europe, Caribbean-Scottish Interconnections, Creolisation, Interculturality and Humanism.

-Previous research includes African-Caribbean women’s fiction, the Black Presence in Britain (sixteenth century to present day), Networking women, Memory and History and Creolistics."
+Previous research includes African-Caribbean women’s fiction, the Black Presence in Britain (16th century to present day), Networking women, Memory and History and Creolistics."

 Read more on Joan's staff profile.